“The Irony of Fate 2” Original Motion Picture Score

 Label: KMRCD 016

-The Irony of Fate 2 is a sort of sequel/remake of the original film, directed by Timur Bekmambetov (of Night Watch and Day Watch fame).
+The Irony of Fate 2 is a sort of sequel/remake of the original Bekmambetov (of Night Watch and Day Watch fame).
 In this story, the characters from the original film have children who will go through the same comedic situations with a big twist.
-While the humorous misunderstandings were quite accidental in the original movie, here they are deliberately replicated by a main character, who thinks that recreating the old situation may have a beneficial effect on his lonely friend.
-Thus The Irony of Fate 2 can be enjoyed regardless if you’ve seen the original film or not – but make sure not to miss the music!
+While the humorous misunderstandings were quite accidental in the original movie, here they are deliberately replicated by the main character, who thinks that recreating the old situation may have a beneficial effect on his lonely friend.
+The Irony of Fate 2 can be enjoyed regardless if you’ve seen the original – but make sure not to miss the music!